 Two bodies evaluate various types of foreign qualification:

-- the Netherlands Organisation for International Cooperation in Higher Education (Nuffic) evaluates qualifications for theoretically-based junior vocational education, general and pre-university secondary education, and higher education;
+- the Dutch Organisation for International Cooperation in Higher Education (Nuffic) evaluates qualifications for theoretically-based junior vocational education, general and pre-university secondary education, and higher education;

 - the Co-operation Vocational Education, Training and the Labour Market (SBB) evaluates apprenticeships and senior vocational qualifications.